johnantonn/johnantonn/README.md

 ```
 *Tiny sketch: gradient in a high-dimensional sky.*

-Trying to optimize a notoriously complex loss function by navigating a high-dimensional, non-convex space-time manifold, one small step at a time.
+**Life hands you a loss you didn't choose, on a landscape you can't fully see.** You still get to pick your step size, your data, and what "better" means.
+That's not a bug—it's the whole training run.

-Most probably, so are you!
+Most probably, so are you.

-**My learnings from this mysterious journey**:
+**Field notes from the optimizer:**

-- Select the loss function(s) you want to optimize with caution.
+- Choose your **objectives** deliberately; you'll gradient-step toward whatever you optimize.
-- Choose your training data carefully.
-This is what you'll be learning from.
+- Curate your **training data**; your life learns from what you feed it.
-- Adapt your learning rate accordingly; be careful not to overshoot.
+- Tune your **learning rate**—bold enough to move, small enough not to blow up.
-- Make informative, small steps in the right direction.
+- Prefer **signal over noise**: informative steps beat frantic ones.
-- Trust the power of the gradient, but also enable clipping to keep it from exploding.
+- Use **guardrails** when gradients spike; nobody benefits from an explosion.
-- Stay alert—you might overfit.
-Perhaps use some regularization.
+- Watch for **overfitting** to a narrow story; **regularization** keeps you generalizing.
-- Keep descending—but allow momentum to carry you through valleys!
+- **Momentum** helps: keep descending, but let past progress carry you through flat valleys.

 ## Education